ligolang/ligo-mirror/vendors/LexerLib/README.md

 # The Lexer Library

-A lexer is a tool that reads a text file expected to be made of _lexemes_, and returns abtract versions of them, called _tokens_, for a parser to consume.
+A lexer is a tool that reads a text file expected to be made of _lexemes_, and returns abstract versions of them, called _tokens_, for a parser to consume.

 The current lexer library supports the making of UT8-aware lexers for